LukeShortCloud/rootpages/src/ansible.rst

       -  gathering = Set this to "explicit" to only gather the necessary facts when/if they are required by the Playbook.
 [27]

-Fact caching will help to cache host information.
-By only gathering the setup facts information once, this helps to speed up execution time if Ansible will need to run Playbooks on hosts multiple times.
-The supported types of fact caching are currently memory (none), file (json), and Redis.
+Fact caching will temporarily save information gathered about hosts.
+By only gathering the setup/host fact once, this helps to speed up execution time if playbooks will need to be ran multiple times.
+The supported types of fact caching are currently memory (none), jsonfile, memcached, mongodb, pickle, redis, and yaml.
+[19]

 All: